archipelagoing/archipelagoing/README.md

-# hi, i'm archisa! i like to build things :)
+# hi, i'm archisa! i like to build things 👩🏽‍💻
-thanks for showing interest in me and my work! <br>
+thanks for showing interest in me and my work :-)  <br>
 reach out to me at archisa28@gmail.com
 ---------------------------------------------------------------------------------------------------------------